Chart Color Schemes

 Koo Wee Rup is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Koo Wee Rup's dwelling structures, as per the latest Census, comprised 90.1% houses and 9.9% other dwellings.
+Koo Wee Rup's dwelling structure, as per the latest Census, consisted of 90.1% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Melbourne metro had 91.1% houses and 8.9% other dwellings.
-Home ownership in Koo Wee Rup was 27.3%, with mortgaged dwellings at 53.9% and rented ones at 18.8%.
-The median monthly mortgage repayment was $1,811, lower than Melbourne metro's $1,866.
+Home ownership in Koo Wee Rup stood at 27.3%, with the remaining dwellings either mortgaged (53.9%) or rented (18.8%).
+The median monthly mortgage repayment was $1,811, below Melbourne metro's average of $1,866.
 Median weekly rent in Koo Wee Rup was $320, compared to Melbourne metro's $361.
-Nationally, Koo Wee Rup's mortgage repayments were lower at $1,811 against the Australian average of $1,863, and rents were substantially lower at $320 compared to the national figure of $375.
+Nationally, Koo Wee Rup's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing